 Runners in the tart cherry group had significantly lower inflammation biomarkers (Interleukin-6 and C-reactive protein) compared to the placebo group.
 The tart cherry group also recovered isometric strength faster than the control runners, demonstrating an accelerated recovery following strenuous exercise.33

-Some possible benefits of our Raw Organic Freeze Dried Tart Cherry Powder may include:
+Some possible traditional uses of Raw Organic Freeze Dried Tart Cherry Powder may include:

 ● Reducing uric acid & gout50